• USD

 City Life

-Cape Town has an activity (or inactivity) to suit every holiday maker's yen.
+Cape Town has an activity (or inactivity) to suit every vacationer.
 The city hosts many local and international designer stores, esteemed restaurants, and great drinking holes.
 The historic Victoria & Alfred Waterfront is a hub that entertains everything from a German-style Brauhaus that brews its beer, revered seafood utopias, and the biggest names in fashion to the Two Oceans Aquarium and sunrise or sunset cruises from Table Bay Harbor.

 For history buffs or travelers seeking a more cultural experience, the city is rife with museums and tokens of bygone years.
 A pentagonal fortress built in the 17th century, the Castle of Good Hope is the oldest standing structure in colonial South Africa.
 Attractions in the historic building include - cannon demonstrations, tours of the old cells and living quarters, and artwork and artifacts on display in the museum spaces.

 One of the most famous historical attractions is the infamous Robben Island.
 Several political prisoners were confined during the struggle, including South Africa's first democratically-elected president, Nelson Mandela.
 With a former political prisoner as a guide, gain insight into the 27 years Mandela spent in a cell, along with stories of other freedom fighters and the island's history as a leper colony.
-Ferries depart to this UNESCO World Heritage site three times a day from beneath the clock tower at the V&A Waterfront.
+Ferries depart to this UNESCO World Heritage Site three times a day from beneath the clock tower at the V&A Waterfront.

 The Great Outdoors

 No wildlife encounter comes close to diving with the formidable great white shark for the adventurous type.
 False Bay is famous for predatory breaches, one of the few places in the world where you can be bowled over by the spectacle of a 5m long, 1000kg strong sea monster airborne in its pursuit of a Cape fur seal.
-For an overland nature experience, take Noordhoek's wild stretch of beach on horseback or hike the rugged trails of Cape Point amongst ostriches, Cape zebra, red hartebeest, and baboons.
+For an overland nature experience, take Noordhoek's wild stretch of beach on horseback or hike the rugged trails of Cape Point among ostriches, Cape zebra, red hartebeest, and baboons.

 If ascending to the top of Table Mountain via foot and rope or the established cableway (a mere 5-minute trip in a 65-passenger rotating car that offers scenic views of the city and beyond) fails to satisfy your inner adventurer, do not forget that the sky is your limit.
 Explore the peninsula from the fringe of the heavens - in a paraglider or hang glider - the views are some of the most exceptional in Africa.
 Table Mountain National Park is also ideal for abseiling, mountain biking, caving, and rock climbing.

 The South-Easter wind also makes Cape Town a prime kite surfing destination.
 On a windy day, hundreds of kite surfers can be spotted bouncing on the swells of Bloubergstrand.
 Muizenberg, stretching south from the crest of False Bay, is a surfing hotspot, while the best swimming beaches include Llandudno and (clothing-optional) Sandy Bay on the Atlantic seaboard side.
 St James, Kalk Bay, and Fish Hoek in False Bay have fractionally warmer tidal pools ideal for swimming.
 Boulders Beach is a popular swimming hole for nature lovers - scattered with striking granite boulders; this protected area has become a settlement for a large colony of African penguins.
-For a small fee, visitors can sunbathe and float in the surf with these charming tuxedoed birds.
+For a small fee, visitors can sunbathe and float in the surf with these charming birds.